siemens/mtda/README.md

 ![Pi3 setup](Documentation/Pi3+Aviosys8800+SDMux+USB+MX6Q.jpg)

-In this configuration, the target device may be used from computers running mtda as a client and connecting to the remote agent.
+In this configuration, the target device may be used from computers running MTDA as a client and connecting to the remote agent.

 # Setup